Peer-Reviewed Journal Articles

-Forthcoming.
+2021.
 “The Economic Origins of Authoritarian Values: Evidence from Local Trade Shocks in the United Kingdom” (with Cameron Ballard-Rosa, Mashail Malik, and Stephanie Rickard).
 Comparative Political Studies.

 2021.
 “Economic Decline, Social Identity, and Authoritarian Values in the United States” (with Cameron Ballard-Rosa and Amalie Jensen).
 International Studies Quarterly.